Museum Studies Minor (Non-Teaching)

 To understand the cultural significance of museums and to explore contemporary museum practices, Montana State University-Bozeman offers an interdisciplinary minor in Museum Studies that is administered through the Department of History and Philosophy.
 The Museum Studies minor offers students in many disciplines the opportunity to learn about the role of museums in advancing public education and academic research, to deepen students' understanding of museums, and to better position them to learn about possible employment in the museum field.

 The minor requires students to complete 12 credits of Museum Studies courses and 12 credits from one non-teaching minor for a total of 24 credits.
 Six credits must be at the 300 or 400 level.
 All 12 credits from the non-teaching minor must be in one area, though interdisciplinary fields may be considered where intellectually warranted.

-In addition, all students must take the following Museum Studies (MOR) courses:
+Students must take the following Museum Studies Courses:

 HSTR 486 Museum History

 Students must also fulfill the Museum Experiences requirement by completing a total of 6 credits of internship or undergraduate research.
 At least 3 of those 6 credits must be an internship in a field related to the student's major or minor.
 The additional 3 credits may be completed by another internship, or undergraduate research credits in the student's major or minor.